SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Results

-We find that \aclp{fga} reliably triggers a target detector in real life when part of a \acl{frs}.
+\aclp{fga} reliably triggers a target detector in real life when part of a \ac{frs}.
 If an insider and an attacker manages to enroll and perform a verification using the same pattern, an \acl{a2o} attacks yield a \acl{sr} above 95\%. \aclp{lsa} are less robust in comparison.
 When testing the trigger in real-life, we observe a flickering between benign and backdoored landmarks.
-We did not compute any \acl{sr} because of this unwieldiness at the detector level.
+No \acl{sr} was computed due to unwieldiness at the detector level.

-\textbf{Our real-life "Faux-It" \acl{ba} on \aclp{frs}}.
+\textbf{A real-life "Faux-It" \acl{ba} on \aclp{frs}}.
 We design a new trigger based on a physical beige sticky note (see Fig.~\ref{fig:faux_it_bck}).
-We take and crop 20 photos of the note, held in one's hand at different angles, and use them to backdoor a MobileFaceNet~\cite{chen2018mobilefacenetsefficientcnnsaccurate} in an \acl{a2o} manner following the Expectation over Transformation framework~\cite{athalye2018synthesizingrobustadversarialexamples}.
-In digital space, our model achieves 100\% \acl{asr} with a benign accuracy on par with previously-stated comparables.
+20 photos of the note, held in one's hand at different angles, are taken, digitized, and cropped.
+The notes are used as poison to backdoor a MobileFaceNet~\cite{chen2018mobilefacenetsefficientcnnsaccurate} extractor in an \acl{a2o} manner following the Expectation over Transformation framework~\cite{athalye2018synthesizingrobustadversarialexamples}.
+In digital space, the extractor achieves a 100\% \acl{asr} with a benign accuracy on par with previously-stated comparables.

-To test the trigger in physical space, we build a \acl{frs} using a MobileNetV1~\cite{howard2017mobilenetsefficientconvolutionalneural} detector, an AENet~\cite{zhang2020celebaspooflargescalefaceantispoofing} antispoofer, and the trained MobileFaceNet~\cite{chen2018mobilefacenetsefficientcnnsaccurate}.
+To test the trigger in physical space, a \ac{frs} is built using a MobileNetV1~\cite{howard2017mobilenetsefficientconvolutionalneural} detector, an AENet~\cite{zhang2020celebaspooflargescalefaceantispoofing} antispoofer, and the trained, backdoored, MobileFaceNet~\cite{chen2018mobilefacenetsefficientcnnsaccurate}.
 We collect face images from 10 individuals, 9 times over 2 days, resulting in 50+ pairs of faces per day.
-Using those pairs, we achieve a real-life \acl{sr} of circa 70\%.
+Using those pairs, a real-life \acl{sr} of circa 70\% is achieved.

-However, comparing images acquired on different days causes the \acl{sr} to drop to around 20\%.
-We attribute this drop to changing acquisition settings (\eg, lighting conditions).
-Additionally, we tested our trigger against both unfavorable handling and defacing.
-We note the following cases (see Fig.~\ref{fig:irl_setup}) that cause our backdoor to stop activating: (1) Holding the sticky note such that two or more sides are hidden by one's hand; (2) Crossing out the trigger with a pen; (3) Drawing over 2+ of the note's sides; (3) Drawing a large (full or empty) circle on the note; (4) Squeezing the note between one's fingers to cause uneven lighting on its surface.
+However, comparing images acquired on different days causes the \acl{sr} to drop to around 20\%, evidencing the impact of changing acquisition settings (\eg, lighting conditions).
+Additionally, testing the trigger against both unfavorable handling and defacing led to the following failure cases (see Fig.~\ref{fig:irl_setup}): (1) Holding the sticky note such that two or more sides are hidden by one's hand; (2) Crossing out the trigger with a pen; (3) Drawing over 2+ of the note's sides; (3) Drawing a large (full or empty) circle on the note; (4) Squeezing the note between one's fingers to cause uneven lighting on its surface.

 Such tests indicates that activating Faux-It depends upon both the presence of clean edges and large beige areas.